 Shipping Options – Removals to Australia

-Our moving services include a number of different options depending on how much furniture is to be moved.
+Our moving services generally include a number of different options depending on how much furniture is to be moved.
 This includes services to Melbourne, Sydney, and Brisbane.

 Exclusive Use / Full Container Load (FCL) Service: If you are shipping your belongings in your own exclusive use container (known as a Full Container Load [FCL] service), the transit time is approximately between 8-10 weeks door to door.
 Container shipping to Australia through the FCL option is recommended for a full house removal.
 This allows you to have sole exclusive use of a 20ft or a 40ft steel shipping container.
 As a rough guide, the contents of a three bedroom house usually fit into a 20ft container.